Fishers, Indiana: Recreation

 One attraction in Fishers is Geist Reservoir, offering activities like fishing and waterskiing.
-The reservoir is located 5 mi south of the Hamilton Town Center shopping complex and the downtown area of Fishers.
-There are many golf courses around Fishers.
+The reservoir is located 5 mi south of the Hamilton Town Center shopping complex.
+In 2023, the City opened Geist Waterfront Park, a 70-acre park featuring a beach and water access to Geist Reservoir, a non-motorized boat launch and dock access for kayaks, canoes, and paddle boards There are many golf courses around Fishers.
 Fishers was named the second Best Under-rated Golf Community in U.S. by Livability in 2010.
 Fishers is home to Symphony on the Prairie, a summer concert series that takes place at Conner Prairie, presented by the Indianapolis Symphony Orchestra.
-The city also offers a free summer concert series behind the Fishers Government Center, in the refurbished Nickel Plate District where an amphitheater was built in 2012.
-Fishers Music Works, an umbrella organization for smaller music performance ensembles, was created in spring 2013, offering a wide range of free and ticketed concerts, performed by Fishers residents and local talent.
-The Parks and Recreation Department hosts outdoor movie nights at the amphitheater as well as holiday events.
+The city also offers a free summer concert series at the Nickel Plate District Amphitheater behind the Fishers Municipal Center.
+Fishers Parks hosts outdoor festivals at the amphitheater as well as holiday events.
 Fishers is located near the Ruoff Home Mortgage Music Center in Noblesville, which hosts concerts.

-Fairs

-Fishers has two annual festivals: Spark!Fishers and the Fishers Renaissance Faire.
+Festivals

-Spark!Fishers takes place every year at the end of June, right before Independence Day.
+Fishers annual festival is Spark!Fishers, which takes place every year on the last weekend in June, right before Independence Day.
 A few annual traditions of the festival are a parade, a 5k run/walk and a fireworks show.
 There are art and food vendors and game booths.
-The festival is located at Roy G. Holland Memorial Park.
-In January 2018, it was announced that the City of Fishers would being Spark!Fishers.
+The festival is located in the Fishers Municipal Complex.

-The Fishers Renaissance Faire, presented by the Sister Cities Association of Fishers, has been held annually since 2005.
-It is held the first week end in October on the grounds of the Saxony development.
-Its purpose is to celebrate the Sister City relationship of Fishers with Billericay, England.
-The fair features jousting, pirate shows, magicians, jesters, minstrels, a queen-complete with her royal court, a period village, authentic period/parody staged entertainment, period art and craft vendors, a wide variety of food and beverages, and scripted interactions amongst the cast of 150 authentic, legendary, and historic characters throughout the entire fair.
-Children's activities are provided by the Fishers Kiwanis and Key Clubs.

 Parks and conservation

-Fishers is home to over a dozen parks and nature preserves.
+Fishers is home to 25 parks and nature preserve properties.
 The Fishers Trail & Greenway System has more than 131 mi available for use.